tkohli/100-days-of-code/README.md

 Working on time and space complexity, and Logs I belive DS will take this week, I will try to finish it asap then start working on Algorithms.
 ## Day 4 - 29/01/2021
 Finally started Data structure core topics, today I finished arrays both static and dynamic , representation of arrays in memory and basic of different operations.
+## Day 5 - 30/01/2021
+Today I completed Linked list, hash tables and all of their common operations and will try to start stacks.
+I also have to make pages for website.
+I am officially running late!